NiklavsE/Plain_PHP_CRUD/README.md

 # Plain_PHP_CRUD
-A CRUD page created using plain PHP with authentication.
+A CRUD page created using plain PHP 7.2 with authentication/registration